 Dendritic cells transfected with RNA as cancer vaccines: Research Question: Can we develop a novel vaccine strategy that is translatable and broadly applicable to all cancer patients, including patients with low tumor burden?
 Summary: We tested the hypotheses that: 1] Immunization with a broad repertoire of tumor antigens isolated form cancer cells is superior to using defined tumor antigens.
 2] Loading antigen on DCs in the form of tumor mRNA is highly effective and provides unique advantages over other forms of tumor antigen, specifically, the ability to amplify the antigenic content of a small number of tumor cells.
-In a pioneering study, our group demonstrated that dendritic cells loaded with unfractionated total RNA isolated from tumor cells stimulates tumor immunity both in murine tumor models and in in vitro human assays.
-To render this innovative approach applicable to all cancer patients, protocols were developed for the generation of unlimited supply of tumor antigens for therapy using only a few tumor cells.
-I am a key inventor of the landmark invention: the use of RNA transfected dendritic cells as vaccines (patent awarded in 1998).
-In 1999, a company, Argos Therapeutics (formerly Merix Biosciences) was established in Durham, NC to commercialize this approach.
-Argos Therapeutics started a Phase 3 trial in patients with renal cancer in 2013 and went public in February 2014.
+In a pioneering study, our group demonstrated that dendritic cells loaded with unfractionated total RNA isolated from tumor cells stimulates tumor immunity both in murine tumor models and in in vitro human assays (patent awarded in 1998).
+A company, Argos Therapeutics was established in Durham, NC to commercialize this approach.